sebastian-exe/heads-or-tails/README.md

 out how to get things so that they don't get cut off when moving the phone into portrait or landscape.
 Also using this for version control, just incase!

+PSA: Only thing left is to fix the constraints on the app so that it can resize to multiple different devices